Pennsylvania

 With a September 3, 2015 Final Order in Docket No. M-2009-2092655 the Commission adopted a framework established by the Electronic Data Exchange Working Group and directed electric utilities to establish secure web portals that can be used by entities working for utilities or licensed suppliers to obtain customer meter data.

-The state has a comprehensive set of policies to encourage efficient transportation systems, including tailpipe emissions standards, a dedicated revenue stream for transit projects, complete streets legislation, and incentives for high efficiency vehicles.
+The state has a comprehensive set of policies to encourage efficient transportation systems, including some of California's tailpipe standards, a dedicated revenue stream for transit, complete streets legislation, policies for equitable access to transportation and incentives for high efficiency vehicles.

 Pennsylvania adopted California’s Low Emission Vehicle Program in 1998 for light-duty vehicles as a backstop measure for the National Low Emission Vehicle Program.
 The California standards went into effect in 2006 in Pennsylvania, effective for model years 2008 and later, which contributed to a 30% reduction in average new vehicle greenhouse gas emissions from 2002 levels by 2016.
 Federal greenhouse gas standards for model years 2012 through 2025 were harmonized with California's standards.
 Newer California standards along with federal standards originally applied to model year vehicles 2017 through 2025, however these were rolled back by the federal Safer Affordable Fuel Efficient (SAFE) Vehicles Act in 2020.

-In 2007, the Pennsylvania legislature passed Act 44 that created a Public Transportation Trust Fund which is funded from sales tax, PA Turnpike funding, other use taxes and fees that are not constitutionally protected for highway funding.
+In 2007, the Pennsylvania legislature passed Act 44 that created a Public Transportation Trust Fund which is funded in large part through the Turnpike payments, also sales tax and lottery fund payments

 Additionally, in 2013, Act 89 was passed that changed the funding allocations.
 The legislation can be found here.